-There are 6 categorical positions available each year.
-Five in the 6 year residency track and one in the fast track (no professional development time).
-We offer up to 5 undesignated preliminary positions.
+There are 7 categorical positions available each year.
+Six in the 7 year residency track and one in the fast track (no professional development time).
+We offer up to 6 undesignated preliminary positions.

 What is the yearly stipend of interns?